Codium-ai/pr-agent/Usage.md

 <kbd><img src="https://codium.ai/images/pr_agent/wiki_configuration.png" width="512"></kbd>

+Click [here](https://codium.ai/images/pr_agent/wiki_configuration_pr_agent.mp4) to see a short instructional video.
 We recommend surrounding the configuration content with triple-quotes, to allow better presentation when displayed in the wiki as markdown.
 An example content:

 \`\`\`<br>